Chart Color Schemes

 Homebush West's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

 Health outcomes data shows excellent results across Homebush West, with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is relatively low at approximately 51% of the total population (around 5,010 people), compared to 57.3% across Greater Sydney.
+Approximately 51% (~4,949 people) have private health cover, compared to Greater Sydney's 57.8%.

-Asthma and mental health issues are the most common medical conditions in the area, affecting 3.6% and 3.5% of residents respectively.
-Around 87.2% of residents declare themselves completely clear of medical ailments, compared to 77.0% across Greater Sydney.
-The area has 7.3% of residents aged 65 and over (719 people), which is lower than the 14.5% in Greater Sydney.
-Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.
+The most prevalent medical conditions are asthma and mental health issues, affecting 3.6 and 3.5% of residents respectively.
+87.2% of residents declare themselves completely clear of medical ailments, compared to 77.0% in Greater Sydney.
+As of 2016 data, 7.3% (710 people) are aged 65 and over, lower than Greater Sydney's 14.5%.
+Health outcomes among seniors align with the general population's health profile.

 Frequently Asked Questions - Health